scta/scta-rdf-schema/docs_source/proposals/quote-ref-relations.md

 `<quote xml:id="quotation-id" source="id-of-passaging-containing-referenced-text">Lorum ipsum</quote>`

-A reference should look similar
+A reference should look similar:

 `<ref xml:id="quotation-id" target="id-of-passaging-containing-referenced-text">Lorum ipsum</ref>`

-If is a desired to an additional editorial reference the `quote` or `ref` should be wrapped in `cit` tag with child `bibl` like so:
+If it is desirable to add an additional editorial reference, the `quote` or `ref` should be wrapped in `cit` tag with child `bibl` like so:

 `<cit>
   <ref xml:id="ref-id" target="id-of-passaging-containing-referenced-text">Lorum ipsum</ref>
   <bibl>Modern reference</bibl>
 </cit>`

-In theory, the target/source id should be de-referencable and the Expression sctap:longTitle should be able to be retrieved, along with a desired Manifestation citation information, rendering the need to provide a manual bibliographic reference absolute.
+In theory, the target/source id should be de-referenceable and the Expression sctap:longTitle should be able to be retrieved, along with a desired Manifestation citation information, rendering the need to provide a manual bibliographic reference absolute.

+This possibility is illustrated here: https://scta.github.io/scta-citation-creator/?resourceid=http://scta.info/resource/pgb1q1-cadanl

-Nevertheless, it is desired practice to provide a manual reference as a fall back and to allow the TEI file to stand on its own.
+Nevertheless, it is a desired practice to provide a manual reference as a fall back and to allow the TEI file to stand on its own.

-Current practice allows allows for the `target` or `source` attribute be replaced by an `ana` attribute whose value is "#" + shortID of a `canonicalQuotation`.
+(Note: Current practice allows allows for the `target` or `source` attribute to be replaced by an `@ana` attribute whose value is "#" + shortID of a `canonicalQuotation`.
 The canonicalQuotation in turn should take a `source` attribute pointing to the passage containing the canonical quotation.
-(Please see [structureElementSeg](structureElementSeg.md) proposal for possible changes to the use of "canonical quotation").
+(Please see [structureElementSeg](structureElementSeg.md) proposal for possible changes to the use of "canonical quotation").)

-Note: The inconsistency between using the shortID or the full RDF URL id is confusing.
-It could be adopted as official policy that any id with a "#" should be followed by the shortID and therefore is always resolvable to "http://scta.info/resource" + shortId.
-Or official policy should decide exclusively in favor or one patter over the other, and the rejected pattern should be depreciated and discouraged.
+(Note further: The inconsistency between using the shortID or the full RDF URL id is confusing.
+It could be adopted as an official policy that any id with a "#" should be followed by the shortID and therefore is always resolvable to "http://scta.info/resource" + shortId.
+Or, the official policy could decide exclusively in favor of one pattern over the other, and the rejected pattern should be depreciated and discouraged.
 Or in place of the hash, we could begin to demand the prefix `sctar:` where sctar: is headed to the XML file name space as `xmlns:sctar="http://scta.info/resource/"`.

 # Example 2: Quotation with an associated reference.

-A slightly more complex example, but still very common occurence is to have a quotation with a associated reference with in the text.
+A slightly more complex example, but still very common occurrence, is to have a quotation with an associated reference within the text.

 This should be marked up as follows: